Related Links

 Pilot Experiment to Determine Appropriate Concentration Range

 1. Before diving right in and trying to measure how caffeine affects Daphnia heart rate, you need to do some homework.
-What you'd like to find out is an answer to the question, "How much caffeine (or any other compound you may be interested in studying) is a reasonable amount to try?"
+What you would like to find out is an answer to the question, "How much caffeine (or any other compound you may be interested in studying) is a reasonable amount to try?"
 Once you have a good answer to this question, you can plan a pilot experiment to establish the concentration range you will be testing in your full experiment.
-What you'd like to find, ideally, is a set of concentrations that span the entire response range.
+What you would like to find, ideally, is a set of concentrations that span the entire response range.
 In other words, at the lowest concentration you see no resonse, and at the highest concentrations you see a maximal response, with several intermediate responses in between.
 The pilot experiment will help you to determine the minimum and maximum concentrations to use.

 2. Below are some ideas for questions to ask when doing your background research to decide what concentrations to use in your pilot experiment: